 We are all creatures of habit.
 We set a routine, stick to it and get comfortable with that routine.
 While it’s good to shake things up, it can be hard to decide if you need to leave your job.
 Maybe it’s just your manager, maybe it’s just a rough month.
 Certain feelings can (and usually do) go away, but what if other feelings don’t?
-The CGS Team is sharing 7 signs it’s time to leave your job and find a new one.
+I’m sharing 7 signs it’s time to leave your job and find a new one.
 These signs are an indication that things will get worse before they get better for you.

 Sign #1: You Lack Passion

 One of the worst routines you can be in is the one that has you uninspired.
 You have no passion for the current job you’re in because it’s not in your field of study or career path.
 Lynn Taylor, author of How to Manage Childish Boss Behavior and Thrive in Your Job says that if you aren’t doing what you love, you aren’t tapping into your true potential.
 It will simply continue to be a “job” and become harder and harder to spark the passion.

 There’s no need to go down with a sinking ship.
 If your company is going under and doesn’t have much time left, start the job hunt immediately.
 Waiting to see if you get a severance package or the option to keep your benefits?
 You may be disappointed with the outcome.

 Sign #3: You’re Bored and Stagnant at Work